-Project Implementation Unit (PIU) personnel including a) MoILHSA staff involved in the project – who are civil servants and b) technical staff hired on consultancy contract to perform work related to procurement, financial management, health technical issues monitoring, and environmental and social standards.
+Project Implementation Unit (PIU) personnel including b) technical staff hired on consultancy contract to perform work related to procurement, financial management, health technical issues monitoring, and environmental and social standards.

+There will be also MoILHSA staff involved in the project who are civil servants.
 Civil servants assigned to work on project related activities, regardless of whether they work full time or part time, will continue to work under terms and conditions of their existing contracts or appointments in the public sector.
 ESS2 provisions on occupational health and safety, and prohibition of child and forced labor shall apply to civil servants engaged in the project.

 Contracted workers

-Medical workers in health care facilities (HCF) and laboratories (i.e. doctors, nurses, laboratory workers, clinical trainees).
+Medical workers in health care facilities (HCF), vaccination points and laboratories (i.e. doctors, nurses, laboratory workers, clinical trainees).

 Non-medical workers in health care facilities (e.g. facility and maintenance staff engaged in food preparation, delivery, physical maintenance, waste management).